Website Content Template

 Step 2: Research

-Here’s the trick to writing for web: create content with content promotion in mind.
+Here’s the trick to writing for web: create content with your content promotion strategy in mind.
 A little research and planning up front can lead to lots more traffic in the long run.

 This is the purpose of the content template – to remind you to do all the little things that will help your writing get traction.